jncraton/web-apps-cpsc2330/lectures/04-lists.md

 ---

 Consider a university course catalog.
 Would you use an ordered, unordered, or description list to display the course number, title, and a brief description for each course?
-Justify your choice.

 ## Nesting Lists